John Rodney McRae: Commutation, release and suspected murders

 Following his conviction, McRae was transferred to the Michigan Reformatory in Ionia, where he learned the trade of an auto mechanic and underwent several sex offender rehabilitation programs.
 During his incarceration, he never exhibited violent tendencies, was never disciplined and was considered a model prisoner.
 In 1971, after a series of decisions by the Supreme Court questioned the imposition of the death penalty and life without parole on juvenile offenders, Governor William Milliken commuted McRae's sentence to life imprisonment with a chance of parole by executive order.
 McRae was paroled from prison on February 2, 1972, after spending 21 years behind bars.
-He then returned to Detroit, where, with the support of his parents, he soon found housing and work.
+He then moved to Crystal, Michigan with his mother where, with the support of his mother, he soon found housing and work.
 In 1973, he married Barbara Ann Heckman, who gave birth to his son Martin in 1974.
-The following year, McRae was finally allowed to leave Michigan, moving to Brevard County, Florida to work as a guard at a juvenile detention facility.
+The following year, McRae was finally allowed to leave Michigan, moving to Brevard County, Florida, to work as a guard at a juvenile detention facility.
 One theory purports that McRae provided fake documents that concealed his criminal record upon entering the institution.

 For the remainder of his stay in Florida, McRae came under police suspicion several times in connection with the disappearances of local children.
 On April 28, 1977, 13-year-old Keith Fleming vanished from Cocoa Beach after last being seen on the highway near a beach, just a few hundred yards from McRae's house.
 While McRae was questioned regarding the case, he was never arrested as no direct evidence indicated his responsibility.
 Fleming's body was never found.